jeremiah-shaulov/deno_php_world/README.md

 ### Interface

-There are 2 logical namespaces:
+`php_world` library exports the following symbols:

+1. `PhpInterpreter` - constructor for new PHP interpreter to run in the background.
+2. `php` - default interpreter (created with `new PhpInterpreter`).
-1. `g` contains all the PHP functions, global constants and variables.
+3. `g` - the same as `php.g`.
+Contains all the PHP functions, global constants and variables.
-2. `c` contains classes.
+4. `c` - the same as `php.c`.
+Contains classes.
+5. `settings` - the same as `php.settings`.
+Allows to modify interpreter settings.
+6. `InterpreterError` - class for exceptions propagated from PHP.

 ### Calling functions